-Italian food recipes will also include many traditional and popular Italian foods such as pizza which are usually thin crusts with toppings that can differ greatly from the American version of pizza.
+Italian pizza crusts are usually thin with toppings that can differ greatly from the American version of pizza.

 And the Italian experience would not be complete without the well known traditional Italian dessert called Tiramisu.

 I think most people just associate Italy with pizza and pasta dishes.
 And it's true that Italians love these foods!

 Italian food recipes will vary from region to region.
 Almost

 every city and town has it very own specialties and cooking styles.

 Italian cuisine has been influenced by cultures such as Greek, Roman, Arabic, and Jewish cultures.